 Avalanche Safety Program

 Our avalanche safety program keeps our roads and travellers safe.
-Staff constantly monitor conditions, and if the risk of an avalanche is too great, they will close and evacuate the highway until the danger is past.
+Staff constantly monitor conditions, and if the risk of an avalanche is too great, we will close and evacuate the highway until the danger is past.
+We begin regularly assessing avalanche hazard in the mountain snowpack from November through May in British Columbia.

 British Columbia's avalanche safety program was developed to: